 Please complete in full the Application from this page rather than the Guest Student Application and indicate which start date(s) you are applying for.

 Accommodations are shared and there are only a limited number of spaces for each start date.
-Preference is given to those who wish to participate in the six-month program, although there are general two or three three-month program spots available.
-Please also note that as spaces for the guest student program are limited as well, especially from mid October to mid April when we have practice periods going on, we suggest applying well in advance.
+Preference is given to those who wish to participate in the six-month program, although there are generally two or three three-month program spots available.
+Please also note that as spaces for the guest student program are limited, especially from mid October to mid April when we have practice periods going on, we suggest applying well in advance.

 In the spirit of fully and wholeheartedly entering Zen training please familiarize yourself with our Residential Guidelines: PDF | Word